 What is HDR?

-It stands for High Dynamic Range.
+HDR stands for High Dynamic Range.
 It is a technique used in imaging and photography to reproduce a greater dynamic range of luminosity than is possible with standard digital imaging or photographic techniques.
 The aim is to present the human eye with a similar range of luminance as that which, through the visual system, is familiar in everyday life.
-The human eye, through adaptation of the iris (and other methods) adjusts constantly to the broad dynamic changes ubiquitous in our environment.
+The human eye adjusts continuously to the broad luminous changes in our environment.

 Easy Pseudo HDR in Elements